 To insert the rectangle, simply add the new "rectangle" block to the code, and specify the base and height values.

-Note: The way to access such subprograms depends on the software or the language chosen.
+Note: The way to access subprograms depends on the programming language chosen.

 Knowledge: Events and Structures (Prior Knowledge)